Genadi-Kolev/PacMan/README.md

 * Edit: Pacman now has a controller(WASD) and is animated.
 Both objects expose methods to the GameEngine that manages them
   * TODO:
     * Collision check with underlying labyrinth

+# 20 March 2023
+  Homework
+  * Make the pacman to move only in allowed tiles{not walls}
+  * Add ghosts to the map